From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Introduction

-Despite its benefits, fine-grained sentiment analysis presents significant implementation challenges.
-Prior studies that combine ACD, ACSA, and RP often treat these tasks independently,\footnote{In some cases, ACD and ACSA are combined~\cite[e.g.,][]{schmitt2018joint, liu2021solving}.
-However, RP is rarely integrated into aspect-level analyses~\citep{chebolu2023review}.} requiring large, annotated datasets that are costly and time-intensive to create.
+A key limitation of prior studies is that they treat the ACD, ACSA, and RP tasks independently.\footnote{In some cases, ACD and ACSA are combined~\citep[e.g.,][]{schmitt2018joint, liu2021solving}.
+In particular, RP is rarely integrated into aspect-level analyses~\citep{chebolu2023review}.} Therefore, training models for these tasks requires large, annotated datasets for each task, making dataset construction a costly and time-intensive process.
+Such annotation is typically done independently, limiting the ability to model the relationship between aspect-level sentiment and overall rating.
 Producing aspect-based labels is particularly labor-intensive, as each review must be manually tagged for sentiments tied to specific attributes.
 Additionally, prior research seldom incorporates the hierarchical structure in sentiment data, which ranges from word-level expressions (e.g., ``delicious'') to aspect-level (e.g., ``food'') and overall sentiment (e.g., ``five stars'').
 Not accounting for such hierarchical structure within unstructured text data can result in efficiency loss and poor predictive accuracy \citep[e.g.,][for ACD and ACSA]{chen-qian-2020-relation}.

+To address these challenges, we propose an integrated approach to sentiment analysis, which we refer to as \textit{unified sentiment analysis}.
+Unified sentiment analysis is grounded in the idea that a review's overall rating reflects the cumulative sentiments associated with various aspects and that aspect-level sentiments are informed by word-level expressions within the review~\citep{bu2021asap}.
+To model unified sentiment analysis, researchers can model each task independently and combine predictions using a pipeline approach.
+However, by merging tasks and modeling them in an end-to-end manner, models can leverage interactions between the levels for improved predictive performance and interpretability.